briandgomez/Study/Security+/Security Architecture.md

  # Data Types and Classifications
+ #### Data Types
-- <u>Regulated</u>: 3rd party determines how the data should be protected
+- <u>Regulated</u>: a 3rd party determines how the data should be protected
+    - Example: Storing credit card information will involve storing it so it complies with the Payment Card Industry Standards

 - <u>Trade secret</u>: secret formulas used by organizations

 - <u>Intellectual property</u>: may be publicly visible

 - <u>Legal information</u>: i.e court records and documents

 - <u>Financial information</u>: i.e customer financials, payment records, etc.

 - Human readable vs non-human readable (i.e. barcodes)
     - CSV, XML, JSON are hybrid of both

-1. Sensitive: should not be publicly exposed but not the most important (i.e. employee schedules, internal company memos)
-2. Confidential: specific to a group and could cause serious damage if exposed (i.e. customer data, employee records)
+#### Data Classifications
+1. Sensitive: intellectual property, PII, or PHI
+2. Confidential: very sensitive information where you must be approved before viewing
 3. Public: shared with everyone.
 No security required
 4. Restricted: very limited in access.
 Only available to specific people (i.e. system admin credentials)
-5. Private: PII and leaking it could result in privacy violations or identity theft (i.e. medical records, SSN)
-6. Critical: losing the data or access to the data will have severe impact (i.e. payment processing systems)
+5. Private/Classified/Restricted: restricted access and may require an NDA
+6. Critical: data that should always be available

 # States of Data
 - <u>Data at rest</u>: data stored on a storage device (i.e. hard drive, SSD, flash drive, etc.)
     - The data does not have to be encrypted in order for it to be called data at rest
-    - The whole disk can be encrypted, only the database is encrypted or the files/folder level is encrypted
     - Once encrypted, then permissions can be added

 - <u>Data in transit</u>: data being moved cross the network
+    - Involves data moving through devices like switches, routers, etc.
-    - Use firewalls or IPS to secure data in motion
+    - Use firewalls or IPS to secure this data
     - Use TLS or IPsec to encrypt the data

-- <u>Data in use</u>: data being processed in memory
+- <u>Data in use</u>: data in memory of a system or actively being processed
     - Data is almost always decrypted

 - <u>Data sovereignty</u>: when data is located in a country and is subject to the laws of that country